Have you ever used baking soda to exfoliate your face?

 The acidity of the mantle is key.
 A healthy acid mantle has a pH between 4.2 and 5.6.
 Most skincare products are formulated within this range to be compatible with your skin.

-Baking soda?
-It has a pH of 7.
-That’s way too alkaline for your skin.
+Baking soda has a high pH that’s way too alkaline for your skin.
 In plain English, it means it can disrupt the acid mantle, leading to all kinds of trouble.

 A 1997 study found that alkaline cleansers irritate “the physiological protective ‘acid mantle'”, change “the composition of the cutaneous bacterial flora and the activity of enzymes in the upper epidermis” and dissolve fats from the skin surface which may lead “to a dry and squamous skin.”